 Cindy is the mastermind behind numerous A-list makeovers – the ones who do not appear “done,” but naturally beautiful and younger than their years, an absolute must since the camera never fails to detect and amplify bad work.
 This is just one of the reasons she has always attracted a star-studded, elite client base – absolute discretion being another important factor.
 The correct combination of surgical and/or nonsurgical procedures performed by her specialist practitioners ensures a stunning, harmonious result that is unattainable elsewhere.

-“I’m committed to helping my clients achieve naturally beautiful results and optimum health.
+“I’m committed to helping my clients achieve naturally beautiful results, safely.
 Over more than three decades I’ve amassed a vast amount of hard-to-acquire inside information combined with extensive personal and professional experience no one else on the planet has.
 Therefore I continue to consistently achieve only the very best results, as do my private clients.
 We have no intention of ‘growing old’ as defined by previous generations.”

 I grew up in rural Ohio USA, moving to London in 1977 to further my art studies on a Harvard University student exchange program.
 Arriving with just 2 suitcases and $600, I worked my way through art college then furthered my studies with auxiliary courses.
 In the 1980s I decided to use my art training to reinvent myself with a younger, more attractive exterior that better matched how I felt inside.